Trent Williams

 Trent Williams (born July 19, 1988) is an American professional football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Oklahoma Sooners, where he was recognized as an All-American, and was selected by the Washington Redskins fourth overall in the 2010 NFL draft.
-Williams is considered one of the greatest offensive tackles of all time, having made eleven Pro Bowls and four All-Pro teams.
+Williams is considered one of the greatest offensive tackles of all time, having made twelve Pro Bowls and five All-Pro teams.
+He played college football for the Oklahoma Sooners and was selected by the Washington Redskins fourth overall in the 2010 NFL draft.

 In 2019, Williams held out the entire year with the Redskins due to contractual and personal grievances regarding a cancerous growth on his head downplayed by the team but later determined by private doctors to be life-threatening.
 The standoff eventually led to him being traded to the 49ers in 2020.

 Early life

-Born and raised in Longview, Texas, Williams attended Longview High School, where he played for the Longview Lobos high school football team and was teammates with Malcolm Kelly, Chris Ivory, and Robert Henson.
+Williams was born on July 19, 1988, and raised in Longview, Texas.
+He attended Longview High School, where he played for the Longview Lobos high school football team and was teammates with Malcolm Kelly, Chris Ivory, and Robert Henson.
 Williams was a unanimous first-team all-district selection as a senior.
 Longview entered the 2005 UIL playoffs on a 10–0 season record, but lost 14–13 to Nick Florence's South Garland.
 He was also on the field team as a shot putter.
 Considered a three-star recruit by Rivals.com, Williams was listed as the No. 28 offensive guard prospect in the nation.
 He chose Oklahoma over offers from Louisiana State, Oklahoma State, and Texas A&M.